 Meaning that while promotions make food and drink products cheaper, they also encourage people to buy more unhealthy products.

-That’s why Nesta and the Behavioural Insights Team are working with the Scottish Government and the University of Oxford to test different methods of restricting the ‘promotion of value’ – the indication of a saving in price or increased volume for the same price – in food and drink promotions on high fat, salt and sugar product.
+That’s why Nesta and BIT are working with the Scottish government and the University of Oxford to test different methods of restricting the ‘promotion of value’ – the indication of a saving in price or increased volume for the same price – in food and drink promotions on high fat, salt and sugar product.

-The project proposes to use a simulated online supermarket developed by the Health Behaviours team at the University of Oxford to test the effect of different deal promotions on the total calories purchased by shoppers.
+The project used a simulated online supermarket developed by the Health Behaviours team at the University of Oxford to test the effect of different deal promotions on the total calories purchased by shoppers.

-Our goal is to understand the potential impact of restricting how discounts are communicated on the purchase of high fat, salt and sugar foods and to use this information to help policy makers explore potential interventions and future legislation.
+Our goal was to understand the potential impact of restricting how discounts are communicated on purchasing high fat, salt and sugar foods.
+We hoped to use this information to help policymakers explore potential interventions and future legislation.